nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 if (user && !user.errors && user.authenticated('activation', req.params.id))
 {% endhighlight %}

-The above code uses the `authenticated` method to test if the account activation digest matches the given token, but at present this won’t work because that method is specialized to the remember token.
+The above code uses the `authenticated` method to test if the account activation digest matches the given token, but at present this won't work because that method is specialized to the remember token.
 We can generalize the method by adding a function argument with the name of the digest, and then use string interpolation

 `app/models/user.js`